Marketing | Creative | Strategy

 Using the User Explorer Report in GA4

 This week we’re talking about a particular exploration report within Google Analytics 4 - the User Explorer report.
+If you're still getting familiar with the platform, here's a guide on upgrading to Google Analytics 4.

 This report is useful for drilling down information on visitors to your site, their individual user activity, as well as debugging.
 Keep reading!